 Eleanor Harrison, a retired teacher, left the store carrying a box packed with a shotgun and a well-worn Whole Foods bag filled with buckshot.
 “I always warned my students that guns were the first step to the last one in their lives.
 Well, that’s changed.
 If Mr. Trump thinks he’s going to take Obamacare from me he’ll have to pry it from my cold, dead hands.”

-Another patron, Donnie Porter was wearing a T-shirt with the slogan ‘I’m Moving to the Grassy Knoll’, a reference to the assassination of President John F. Kennedy, while he stood in front of the counter waving a Glock.
+Another patron, Kevin Porter, was wearing a T-shirt with the slogan ‘I’m Moving to the Grassy Knoll’, a reference to the assassination of President John F. Kennedy, while he stood in front of the counter waving a Glock.

 “You know, I probably shouldn’t be wearing this shirt and looking at guns but I don’t care.” said Porter, an unemployed social worker.
 “Two, maybe three years from now all those suckers who thought Trump was the answer are gonna realize they’d been had and they’re gonna take to the streets.
 Class warfare ain’t pretty and I wanna be ready.”